alexeibex/alexeibex.github.io/property.md

 - Renewable Resource
 - Water law consists of a common law base with state statutory and federal overlays.
 - Law Distinguishes water along two axes:
   - Surface v.
-Underground
+Underground (Y Axis)
   - Diffuse v.
-In a defined channel/body
+In a defined channel/body (X Axis)
+    - Diffuse treated as a pest
+    - Defined Channel as a resource

 ### 2.1 Watercourses
 - A riparian (relating to or situated on the banks of a river) owner = one whose land abuts the watercourse, and riparian water rights are apppurtenant to the land